INVISIBLE SOUNDTRACKS

 I reach in and pull out a sleeve, play a song and then …what would be the next song ?

-Vol 28 along with The Pink Floyd we bask in the sun by the banks of a lazy river
+Vol 28 Along with The Pink Floyd we bask in the sun by the banks of a lazy river

-Vol 25 The Rascals, Sopwith Camel,Stones,Love,Ozark Mntn Daredevils, Electric Flag, Frank Zappa, etc in a jazzish compilation.
+Vol 25 Quicksilver, The Rascals, Sopwith Camel,Stones,Love,Ozark Mntn Daredevils, Electric Flag, Frank Zappa, etc in a jazzish compilation.

 Vol 24 Some guitar from Jan Ackerman, Jeff Beck, Tom Verlaine, Durutti Column, Santana, Peter Green